 1.4 Booking / Wedding Reception Booking: means the Booking made by You either via the website, by telephone or email.

 1.5 Cautionary Deposit: means the monies provided by You and held by us as a deposit to be applied against the reasonable cost of miscellaneous repairs and/or replacement of the Property.

-1.6 Event Outside Our Control: means any act or event beyond Our reasonable control, including without limitation, actions or omissions (including, but not limited to, cancellation or failure to provide access to the Property) strikes, lock-outs or other industrial action by third parties, civil commotion, riot, invasion, terrorist attack or threat of terrorist attack, war (whether declared or not) or threat or preparation for war, fire, explosion, storm, flood, earthquake, subsidence, epidemic or other natural disaster, or failure of public or private telecommunications networks [including where this effects house technology reliant on broadband integrated within the property], power networks or water supplies, local building works or roadworks, transport interruptions, delays or cancellations.
+1.6 Event Outside Our Control: means any act or event beyond Our reasonable control, including without limitation, actions or omissions (including, but not limited to, cancellation or failure to provide access to the Property) strikes, lock-outs or other industrial action by third parties, civil commotion, riot, invasion, terrorist attack or threat of terrorist attack, war (whether declared or not) or threat or preparation for war, fire, explosion, storm, flood, earthquake, subsidence, epidemic/pandemic or other natural disaster, or failure of public or private telecommunications networks [including where this effects house technology reliant on broadband integrated within the property], power networks or water supplies, local building works or roadworks, transport interruptions, delays or cancellations.

 1.7 Guests: the permitted number of Guests staying at the Property as outlined in the Booking Confirmation Form.

 1.8 House Information: means the Property Information folders located within the Property and which provides information and contains manuals as to how to operate equipment in the Property.

 1.9 Property: means the properties to include both Waternook and The Great Barn, all land, adjoining land and all fixtures and fittings.